sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Software Delivery
 - Static Website

-## Amazon EBS
-- Amazon Elastic Block Store (Amazon EBS) is a service that provides **block-level storage volumes** that you can use with any running EC2 instances and use it like a hard drive.

-- If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 ## Amazon S3 - Buckets
 - Amazon S3 allows people to **store objects (files)** in “*buckets*” (directories)
 - Buckets must have a **globally unique name** (across all regions all accounts)
-- Buckets are defined at the region level
+- Buckets are defined at the *region level*
-- S3 looks like a global service but buckets are created in a region
+- S3 looks like a global service but *buckets are created in a region*
 - Naming convention
     - No uppercase, No underscore
     - 3-63 characters long